 This page gives information on the Cryptomatte Render Element.

 Cryptomatte is a method developed by Psyop for efficiently encoding accurate mattes.
-It uses typically three to five render elements (which are automatically generated) with OpenEXR files, which removes the hassle of creating dozens, or hundreds, of s.
+It typically uses three to five automatically generated render channels stored in a multichannel OpenEXR file which removes the hassle of creating dozens or hundreds of Multimattes.
 Using the Cryptomatte plugin for NUKE or Fusion, mattes can be extracted through directly picking objects or entering object names.
 Note that single-channel EXR files using DWA compression are supported, in addition to multichannel EXR files.

 Compared to theoes not require any additional setup to the scene, like specifying object IDs, material IDs, etc, Cryptomatte d